-Ericka’s interest in feeling as part of storytelling and oral history repositions women as historical subjects.
-In our on-going conversations, she emphasized the importance of primary sources in telling the experiences of BPP members.
-She wanted to make sure I had read what BPP members wrote about their lives: “I just want you to understand how it feels to be written about while we are still alive.”
-Ericka establishes her own agency in as much as she also acknowledges the value of my own power as a historian of Black women.
-Her language demands attention to feelings in the past, feelings that come up in our conversations, and feelings about being a part of history by making them a precondition to the interview.
+Ericka’s desire to feel included as part of this storytelling and oral history repositions women as historical objects to historical subjects.
+In our ongoing conversations, she emphasized the importance of primary sources in telling the experiences of BPP members.
+She wanted to ensure I had read, really read, what BPP members wrote about their lives: “I just want you to understand how it feels to be written about while we are still alive.”
+Ericka recognized the power dynamic within the research process.
+Inasmuch as she recognized the power I held as a historian of Black women she also owned and exerted her agency as [fill in the blank].
+Her language demands attention to feelings in the past, feelings that came up in our conversations, and feelings about being a part of history by making them a precondition to the interview.
 Expressing her commitment to affective relations, she stresses, “I care about your work.”
-Empathy is important to both activism and the process of making history.
-She declared the importance of empathy as crucial to human connection and political action.
-She insisted on the recognition of her humanity, her feeling, as part of the historical record.
+Empathy, for Ericka, is crucial to human connection and political action.
+For me, it is important to both activism and the process of making history. [maybe insert a sentence here that connects the two previous sentences] Her insistence on honoring her humanity and feeling integral to the historical record [insert how that impacted your and/or your work].